Milestone Analysis from Amplitude vs “Aha moment” Insight from Stormly

 - Sending 15 messages in the first 3 days.

-With Stormly, it is possible to build ready-to-use Templates, but also use our Templates that allow you to run an extremely powerful analysis on your data within just a single click.
+With Stormly, it is possible to build ready-to-use Insights, but also use our Insights that allow you to run an extremely powerful analysis on your data within just a single click.